 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
-Counties may advance a total of 3 entries from any category to the state contest.
 A 4-H member may advance in one individual category and one team category.
-Henderson & Warren County members will participate in virtual McDonough County Contest.
-Registration will begin April 1, 2021.
-State Contest: June 5, 2021 at Richland Community College in Decatur, IL
+Participating Youth must be 8 years of age on or before September 1, 2023.
+Participating youth turning 14 years of age on or before September 1, 2023 must enroll as advanced.